We've been featured in:

 Examples of potential accidents that could lead to a fatal injury include:

-However, in order to make a fatal accident compensation claim on behalf of a loved one, you will need to prove that they suffered their fatal injury due to their employer breaching their duty of care.
+However, in order to make a fatal accident compensation claim on behalf of the deceased, you will need to prove that they suffered their fatal injury due to their employer breaching their duty of care.

-For more information regarding wrongful death at work claims, you can contact our friendly team of advisors.
+For more information regarding wrongful death at work claims, speak with a member of our friendly advisory team.

 What To Do If You Have Suffered The Loss Of A Loved One

-Knowing what to do after you have suffered the loss of a loved one due to a fatal accident at work can be difficult and confusing.
+You may be unsure what to do after you have suffered the loss of a loved one due to a fatal accident at work.
 This is especially true if you are suffering emotionally or financially from said death.
-However, the process is actually simpler than you may think, and we are here to help.
+However, the process can be straightforward, especially with expert guidance.

 First, you will need to gather evidence in support of any fatal work accident claim you may wish to make.
 The evidence that you will need can usually be split into three distinct categories:

-• Evidence in support of the accident – includes witness statements or even CCTV or camera phone footage.
+• Evidence related to the accident – includes witness statements or even CCTV or camera phone footage.
 This evidence is needed in order to ensure that the occurrence of the accident itself cannot be called into question, especially as it is described in the claim you are making.

 • Evidence in support of negligence – includes police reports or personal testimony.
 This evidence is needed to support your claim that the accident occurred as a result of negligence on behalf of another party, as negligence is required in order to prove liability for compensation.